Christ Episcopal Church (Winchester, Virginia): American Civil War

 During the American Civil War, Winchester changed hands dozens of times and was the site of three major battles.
 Christ Church's new rector, the Rev. William Meredith, quickly enlisted as a private in the 4th Virginia Cavalry, and after a year became the regimental chaplain.
 Meredith also officiated at the funerals of the first parishioners to die in the war: four soldiers, two of whom died at the First Battle of Manassas (long a major road and by then a railroad ran between the cities).
 Meredith oversaw the training of John Bell Tilden Reed, whom Meade ordained as a deacon on March 17, 1861, and who took care of the parish's spiritual needs in Meredith's absence, with the help of visiting clergy including the Rev. Henderson Suter of Grace Church in Berryville, the Rev. Thompson B. Maury and several other Confederate chaplains.
-Deacon J. B. T. Reed, already a mature man and active Mason as well as son of a Methodist minister, was never was ordained a priest, but at the war's end initiated young Union Major William McKinley into Winchester's Hiram Lodge of Masons, as well as himself served as a missionary in various nearby churches before his death at age 89 in 1895.
+Deacon J. B. T. Reed, already a mature man and active Mason as well as son of a Methodist minister, was never ordained a priest, but at the war's end initiated young Union Major William McKinley into Winchester's Hiram Lodge of Masons, as well as himself served as a missionary in various nearby churches before his death at age 89 in 1895.
 The parish's wardens were both Confederate sympathizers and law partners, Philip Williams and David Barton.
 The former was arrested by the Union army in 1864 and imprisoned in Wheeling, West Virginia.
 The latter lost three of his six sons who enlisted in the Confederate cause before dying himself in 1863.
 The Rev. Joseph R. Jones of Cunningham Chapel was also arrested for reading a prayer for Jefferson Davis.

 The Christ Church building survived the war with relatively little structural damage compared to other Winchester churches, perhaps due to the vestry's accommodations.
 Nonetheless, parishioners were appalled that the wardens allowed it to be used by Episcopal Union chaplains, and conducted their own services in private homes on Sundays and Wednesdays, or attended Lutheran or Presbyterian services to avoid seeing Union worshipers.
 Union Generals Philip H. Sheridan and George A. Custer were attended Christmas services at Christ Church in 1864.
 The building did suffer smashed windows, since it was used as a jail at least once (for captured Confederates, as were the Lutheran and Presbyterian churches), and perhaps as a hospital by both armies.
 Religious services were relatively rare.
 By 1864, of 96 communicants, at least 77 were women.
 Moreover, during the war at least 1400 soldiers who died at hospitals in town were buried in the relatively new Episcopal cemetery at Mt.
 Hebron (the cemetery itself starting as a Lutheran cemetery though when that church burned down in 1853 four additional denominations including Presbyterians and Episcopalians established adjacent cemeteries there).